0x1fff/docker-informix/README.md

 To use this project you have to [download Informix installation files from IBM Informix Download page](http://www-01.ibm.com/software/data/informix/downloads.html) on your own (registration required).

-Recently IBM announced cloud platform called [Bluemix](http://bluemix.net/).
-There is no Informix Database Software on IBM Bluemix (there is PostgreSQL, MySQL, MongoDB) so I have created this small project to create Docker container with Informix.
+Recently IBM announced cloud platform called [Bluemix](http://bluemix.net/), but there is no Informix Database Software on this service (there is PostgreSQL, MySQL, MongoDB) so I have created this project to provide Docker container with Informix.

-I am not sure that this container is production ready - I am using it for developement and testing.
+I am not sure if this container is production ready.
+I am using it for my developement and testing.

 Building Informix container image (Ubuntu host)